 Table of Contents

-Guinness has projected its product as healthy beer because of its antioxidant compounds.
-Its estimated annual sales are 850 million litres and its recipe includes ingredients like brewer’s yeast, hops, roast malt extracts, barley and water.
+Guinness has projected its product line as a healthy beer because of its antioxidant compounds.
+Its estimated annual sales are 850 million liters, and its recipe includes ingredients like brewer’s yeast, hops, roast malt extracts, barley, and water.

-Guinness has a unique taste of burnt flavour that is derived after roasting a small portion of barley and its colouring seems like the darkest shade of Ruby.
-It is frequently used in several recipes as a vital ingredient.
-Following are the variants in Guinness product kitty-
+Guinness has a unique taste of burnt flavor derived after roasting a small portion of barley, and its coloring seems like the darkest shade of Ruby.
+It is frequently used in several recipes as a vital ingredient in alcoholic beverages.
+Following are the variants in the Guinness product kitty–

 - Guinness Draught